 "RUN DND" (working title) will capture a unique moment in New York City's history spanning the spectrum from Dinkins' accomplishments to failures and flashpoints.
 Over 50 interviews have already been filmed, including Mayor Dinkins, Bill Lynch, Harry Belafonte, members of the administration and many others, with more in the works.

-Mayor Dinkins is now 90 years old.
+Mayor Dinkins is now in his 90's.
 It is time for a more complete story of his administration to be told.

 "RUN DND" is an independent feature documentary film in progress directed by Laura Hart, a communications professional and former Dinkins aide and produced by Nina Streich, Deputy Director of the Mayor’s Office of Film, Theatre & Broadcasting in the Dinkins Administration, currently Executive Director of the Global Peace Film Festival.
 “RUN DND” has the full support and involvement of Mayor Dinkins.